ROBERT SIEGEL, HOST:

 YDSTIE: A dire warning to the Congress and whoever occupies the White House after the election to find agreement on fixing the nation's finances.

 John Ydstie, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.